 ACTIVIST TOOLKIT FOR H.R.
 2, LEGISLATION ON BORDER SECURITY AND IMMIGRATION ENFORCEMENT

-Tell Your Senators They Must Act Now to Secure Our Borders!!
+Tell Congress They Must Act Now to Secure Our Borders!!

-With funding for the Department of Homeland Security in place until early February, the biggest item on Congress’ agenda this month is a supplemental foreign aid package for U.S. allies.
+With negotiations over a border security package continuing, a key item on Congress’ agenda this month is a supplemental foreign aid package for U.S. allies.
 That bill presents the best chance to get real policy changes to secure our own borders!

 We need you to urge leaders in the Senate not to cave again.
 They should not move forward with a foreign aid package without H.R.
 2!!